Does Kratom Interact With Nicotine?

 Large-scale studies are still needed to discern all of kratom’s possible benefits.

 What’s the Dose of Kratom?

-It’s important to get your kratom dosage right.
+It’s essential to get your kratom dosage right.

 The effects of the kratom plant are highly dependent on dosage.
-If you want to make the best of your kratom experience, choose the right dosage for the job.
+If you want to make the best of your kratom experience, choose the proper dosage for the job.

 Just keep in mind that everyone’s bodies are different, and formulaic dosage recommendations are generally best avoided.

 Having that said, here are the generally recommended kratom dosage ranges:

 - Medium dose: 3 – 6 g